Kirby Moves for 3d Gauge Theories: Plumbed three-manifolds

-Recall that the framing number is defined as the linking number between the image of meridian and the longitude of complement, namely $\fa \cdot \b'=k$.
-One can see that the image of matter circle $f(\b)=\text{Im}(\b)$ contains $s$-Dehn twists of the image $f(\a)$.
-We should set $s=0$ to fix this free integer, and then $f(\b)=\a'$ leads to a D5-brane.
-The matter D5-brane should be invariant under the transport as shown in Figure \ref{fig:moveD5}.
-Otherwise, D5-brane on one endpoint would become a charge $(-sk+1,s)$ 5-brane on the other endpoint, which does not make much sense for 3d brane webs expect a special case.
+Notice that the image $f(\b)=\text{Im}(\b)$ contains $s$ copies of $f(\a)$.
+We can fix the free integer $s$ by setting $s=0$ and then $f(\b)=\a'$.
+This means that the matter circle winds the meridian of the complement boundary and hence link to the surgical circle $\b'$.
 In short, $(\fa,\fb) = ( k \a'-\b', \a')$.
+This just describes the link graph in \eqref{lensmatter}, where the surgical circle link to the matter circle.

-The image of matter circle $\b$ is fixed and is always the meridian $\a'$ of the torus boundary of the complement.
-This is consistent with the circle graph in \eqref{lensmatter}.
-The special case is that when $s=\pm1$ and $k=\pm1$, the image of matter circle is $\fb=\pm\b'$.
-This means that a D5-brane transforms to a NS5-brane.
-This is the exceptional 3d brane web in \eqref{specialT1}, which also gives $\bullet_{\pm1}-\graybox$ after decoupling the $\AF$.
-In this sense, $L(\pm1, 1)$ are quite special, as both $\a'$ and $\b'$ can be matter circles.
+The special case is when $s=\pm1$ and $k=\pm1$, the image of the matter circle is $\fb=\pm\b'$, which means that the matter circle is the longitude of the surgical unknot.
+Correspondingly, this means that in the 3d brane web a D5-brane at one endpoint of the D3-brane transforms to a NS5-brane at the other endpoint, as the surgical unknot is shrinkable in a lens space.
+This is the exceptional 3d brane web shown in \eqref{specialT1}.

-The integer $s$ can also be fixed from another perspective.
-Note that the linking number of gauge and matter images is $\fa \cdot \fb =2 s k-1$.
-It is natural to set $s=0$, such that $\fa \cdot \fb=-1$, which could ensure that matter circle has winding number $\pm1$ with gauge circle.
-Since the winding number is the charge of matter, it should be preserved under the deformation of the OV-defect.
-For $L(\pm1,1)$, we can also have $\fa \cdot \fb =1$ if $s=\pm1$.